 It occurs to me that I regularly refer to my “script” – without ever having detailed what it does!
 I’ll fix that now.

 The “script” is something Aidan and I originally put together for our own use, mainly to help when running home control systems – to simplify Debian Jessie installations on the Raspberry Pi to suit our purposes.
-Over time as I have reviewed various SBC boards I’ve modified the script with LOTS of feedback from readers in here until today where it will install software over a basic Debian Jessie installation on a range of boards including but not limited to:
+Over time as I have reviewed various SBC boards I’ve modified the script with LOTS of feedback from readers (In particular Mr Shark) to something that will today install software over a basic Debian Jessie, Stretch or Buster installation on a range of boards including but not limited to:

 - Raspberry Pi2

 - Orange Pi PC (Armbian)

 - Roseapple Pi (Armbian)

 - BananaPi M2+ (which came up with 3 usable UARTS in Node-Red!)

 - Various VMs (Debian 8, XENIAL, DIETPI and PIXEL)

 As the Raspberry Pi 1 is a little underpowered and old – it is not supported – similarly Pi Zero is not really powerful enough for some of the packages – if anyone wants to provide information for potential upgrades to “The Script” – we can look at that with a view to incorporating changes.
 Be sure to comment any and all lines of change before requesting changes.

 - Apache with PHP, SQLITE and PHPLiteAdmin